 We’ve had Segment, a CDP we use often, leap to our assistance during a problematic install and fix a technical bug with us, but however good a tool’s helpdesk is, they can’t help you with your data taxonomy.

-That’s something that has to be tailored for your business and implemented from the ground up across your whole stack, preferably by a team with the experience to do it right the first time.
+That’s something that has to be tailored for your business and implemented from the ground up across your whole marketing technology stack, preferably by a team with the experience to do it right the first time.

 We’ll talk about how to implement a CDP properly further down.
 Let’s look at the landscape first, then get into how to select a CDP that fits with what you need.